Hollistic/cs30-major-project/proposal.md

 - main menu
 - points/upgrades system
-- new explorable areas, like "black holes" that take you to new
+- new explorable areas, like "black holes" that take you to new places
 - new enemies